zhangjis/CMAPPER_rock/README.md

 read on if you have any additional difficulties.

 1) Make sure you have `python3` installed (>3.10 has been tested)
+    - If you don't, installing via [Anaconda](https://www.anaconda.com/download/) is easiest, by running `conda install python`
-2) Download the code (`git clone https://github.com/zhangjis/CMAPPER_rock.git` is recommended, or just click `Download ZIP` under the green "Code" button on the Github website)
+2) Download the code (`git clone https://github.com/zhangjis/CMAPPER_rock.git` is recommended
+    - Or you just click `Download ZIP` under the green "Code" button on the Github website)
 3) Change into the code directory and type `make`
     - This will install dependencies, build the code, and run a test script
 4) View evolutionary plots and movies in the `results/image` folder